 The Production Analysis (page 4) reports detailed information about each product in the market, including sales and inventory levels, price, material and labor costs.
-Are you or your competitors building excess inventory?
+Are you or your competitors building

+Watch a video overview at: http://capsim.com/go/v/ccou excess inventory?
 Excess inventory puts pressure on profits (see Chapter 10).

 The Production Analysis also reports product revision dates.
 Does a competitor have a product with a revision date in the year after the year of the report?
-This indicates a long repositioning project that will possibly put that product into the other segment.
+This indicates a long repositioning project that will possibly put that product into another segment.

-If a revision date has yet to conclude, the FastTrack will report the product's current performance, size and MTBF.
+If a revision date has yet to conclude, the Courier will report the product's current performance, size and MTBF.
 The new coordinates and MTBF will not be revealed until after the completion of the project.